Anomalous Decay Rate and Greybody Factors for Regular Black Holes with Scalar Hair: Introduction

 If dark matter can undergo gravitational condensation, star-like objects composed of dark matter may be created in the Universe.
 Such dark matter objects could be optically transparent, providing a possible explanation for the central bright spot observed in the Universe.
-In the same time the problem of black hole (BH) singularities is a central issue in theoretical physics.
+In the same time, the problem of black hole (BH) singularities is a central issue in theoretical physics.
 It is well known that the cosmic censorship conjecture postulates that singularities are covered by an one-way event horizon.
 In 1968, Bardeen \cite{Regularblackhole1} proposed a novel approach by constructing a BH metric in which the central singularity is removed; such objects are known as regular BHs.
-Recently it was claimed that BHs can be supported by astrophysical and cosmological observations as realistic astrophysical BH models \cite{Farrah:2023opk}.
+Recently, it was claimed that BHs can be supported by astrophysical and cosmological observations as realistic astrophysical BH models \cite{Farrah:2023opk}.
 In this way non-singular cosmological BH models can couple to the expansion of the Universe, gaining mass proportional to the scale factor.
 This claim was based on a recent study of supermassive BHs within elliptical galaxies \cite{akiyama2022first}.
-This leads to a realistic behavior at infinity of BH models predicting that the gravitating mass of a BH can increase with the expansion of the universe in a manner that depends on the BH interior solution.
+This leads to a realistic behavior at infinity of BH models predicting that the gravitating mass of a BH can increase with the expansion of the Universe in a manner that depends on the BH interior solution.
 Then in \cite{Farrah:2023opk} it was proposed that stellar remnant BHs are the astrophysical origin of dark energy, explaining the onset of accelerating expansion of the Universe.

 A gravity theory with a scalar field minimally coupled to gravity with arbitrary potentials and negative kinetic energy was investigated in \cite{Bronnikov:2005gm} and local solutions were produced.
 It was found that regular configurations were formed by the phantom scalar field in flat, de Sitter (dS) and anti-de Sitter (AdS) asymptotic spacetimes, avoiding the BH central singularity.
 The motivation of these studies was to find regular BH solutions with an expanding, asymptotically de Sitter Kantowski-Sachs cosmology beyond the event horizon.
-In the literature there are other solutions alternative to known ones, with a regular center~\cite{dym92,ned01,bdd03}.
+These geometries corresponds to what are known as black universes.
+Alternative solutions with a regular center have also been reported in the literature~\cite{dym92,ned01,bdd03}.

 A gravitational model in the presence of a self-interacting phantom scalar field with a scalar charge $A$, minimally coupled to gravity was studied in \cite{Karakasis:2023hni}.
 If the scalar charge is zero, then the gravitational singularity is covered by a horizon, and then a normal BH with a constant scalar field is found.
 However, if $A$ is not zero, then the scalar charge of the phantom scalar field deforms the geometry in such a way that the gravitational singularity is absent and a compact object is generated with a horizon, which is a regular BH.
 It was found that the charge of the scalar field is connected to the mass of the BH dressing in this way the BH with secondary hair.